bmeurant/technical-docs/software-architecture/architectural-principles/twelve-factor-app.md

 **Treat backing services as attached resources.**

 A backing service is any service the app consumes over the network as part of its normal operation.
-This includes databases (e.g., PostgreSQL, MongoDB), [[message-queue|message queues]] (e.g., RabbitMQ), caching systems (e.g., Redis), or even external SaaS products (e.g., Stripe, Datadog).
+This includes [[software-architecture/databases/|databases]] (e.g., PostgreSQL, MongoDB), [[message-queue|message queues]] (e.g., RabbitMQ), caching systems (e.g., Redis), or even external SaaS products (e.g., Stripe, Datadog).

 The twelve-factor app treats these services as attached resources, making no distinction between local and third-party services.
 To the app, they are all accessed via a URL or other locator/credentials stored in the [[#III.
 Config|config]].